Pisces and "surrounding"

 Under the "clockwise swimming fish", there is the tail and part of the body of Cetus.
 South of Cetus the Pisces part of Eridanus, the river of life.
 North of Pisces we have the huge and famous square of Pegasus and above the upright swimming fish we have Andromeda - part of both of these latter parts are assigned to the tropics of Aries.
 The "clockwise" movement of this fish ends with the "circlet" at the Aquarian cusp, and swims in the same direction as the precession cross.
 There's also the upward jumping fish.
 It looks almost as he would like to just jump out of this realm towards the outer realms of the solar system (maybe further!?)

 This current "Age of Pisces" is also often called the "dark age" but I can't really agree, to give Pisces such a "negative" attribute.
-Pisces is "hidden, veiled by the water, nebulous" and so we have to find our way through that, without falling into the trap of taking the illusions for the only reality.
-Pisces is a world for itself, which requires a shift of perception and consciousness to navigate in.
+Pisces is "hidden, veiled by the emotional turmoil, nebulous" and so we have to find our way through that, without falling into the trap of taking the illusions for the only reality.
+Pisces is a world for itself, which requires a shift of perception and consciousness to navigate in - actually to broaden and "open" the eyes or general perception is a big task here.

 Pegasus - the mythical divine winged horse - north of the ecliptic: The Square starts in Aquarius with the Star Markab then north in Pisces Scheat, to the east Alpheratz and down south Algenib.
 Alpheratz is a "shared" star - it also belongs/co-forms the constellation Andromeda....
 The stars of Pegasus are about liberating the soul and spirit of the Individual but also the Human collective.
 To rise up from the entrapments and to allow oneself to live and enjoy the expression of Self - just like in the mythical picture, to leave the self-opposed limitations behind and fly off with the dreams to realms yet unknown....